 Prof Alan Smyth is coordinating editor of the Cochrane Cystic Fibrosis and Genetic Disorders Group.

 2.Identifying evidence gaps in treatment decisions in CF

 3.Shaping the future research agenda in partnership with the CF community

 Presently there is no cohesive strategy to fill the above-mentioned evidence gaps, with research being driven by financial interests or those of investigators.
 Traditionally patient views have not been considered when setting research agendas.
 In partnership with the CF community we have collected and prioritised these uncertainties for future research questions.

-We have undertaken a James Lind Alliance Priority Setting Partnership (JLA PSP) in CF. This brought together patients, families, healthcare professionals and commissioners to agree shared priorities for research.
+In 2016-17 we undertook a James Lind Alliance Priority Setting Partnership (JLA PSP) in CF. This brought together patients, families, healthcare professionals and commissioners to agree shared priorities for research.

 Top 10 priorities for clinical research in CF